Early Verification of Legal Compliance via Bounded Satisfiability Checking: Checking Bounded Satisfiability

-Recall that the semantics of MFOTL formulas is defined over a trace $\sigma = (\bar{D}, \bar{\tau}, v, i)$ at a time point $i$ where $\bar{D} = [D_1;D_2;...]$ is a sequence of FO structures and $\bar{\tau} = [\tau_1;\tau_2;]$ is a sequence of time values.
+We now discuss the translation rule from the \mfotl formulas to \tfol formulas.
+Recall that \mfotl semantics is defined for a time point $i$ on a trace $\sigma = (\bar{D}, \bar{\tau}, v, i)$, where $\bar{D} = (D_1, D_2, \ldots)$ is a sequence of FO structures and $\bar{\tau} = (\tau_1,\tau_2,\ldots)$ is a sequence of time values.
 The time value of the time point $i$ is given by $\tau_i$, and if $i$ is not specified, then $i = 1$.
-The semantics of FOL formulas is defined on a single FO structure ($D_{AU}$, $v'$) where the time information is associated with relational objects in the domain $D_{AU}$.
-Therefore, the time point $i$ (and its time value $\tau_i$) needs to be considered during the translation from MFOTL to FOL since the same MFOTL formula at different time points represents different constraints over the trace $\sigma$.
-Formally, our translation function $\textsc{translate}$, abbreviated to $T$ for succinctness, translates an MFOTL formula $\phi$ into a function $f: \tau \rightarrow \phi_{f}$, where $\phi_{f}$ is an FOL formula over relational objects.
-The FOL formula $\phi_{f}$ corresponding to the MFOTL formula $\phi$ at time step $i$ is $\phi_{f} = T(\phi, \tau_i)$.
-The translation rules for $T$ are as follows:
+The semantics of the \tfol formulas is defined for a domain $\domain$ where the information of time is associated with relational objects in the domain.
+Therefore, the time point $i$ (and its time value $\tau_i$) should be considered during the translation from \mfotl to \tfol since the same \mfotl formula at different time points represents different constraints on the trace $\sigma$.
+Formally, our translation function $\textsc{translate}$, abbreviated as $T$, translates an \mfotl formula $\phi$ into a function $f: \tau \rightarrow \phi_{f}$, where $\tau \in \mathbb{N}$ and $\phi_{f}$ is an \tfol formula.
+The translation rules are stated in Fig.~\ref{tab:translate}.